-Have Kitchen, Will Travel: GA Air Guard Supports 58th Presidential Inauguration
+Have kitchen, will travel: GA Air Guard supports 58th Presidential Inauguration

-U.S. Airmen from the 116th Air Control Wing Services Flight, Georgia Air National Guard, deployed from Robins Air Force Base, Georgia with their Disaster Relief Mobile Kitchen Trailer (DRMKT), support the 58th Presidential Inauguration, Washington, D.C., January 19, 2017.
-Working from FedEx Field, home to the Washington Redskins, the team along with Air National Guard units from the 193rd Special Operations Wing, Middletown Pa., 161st Air Refueling Wing and 162nd Air Wing from Phoenix, Ariz., and the 123rd Airlift Wing, Louisville, Ky., were responsible for feeding approximately 3,500 National Guard Soldiers and Airmen a day.
-Here they set up the DRMKT and prepare to serve the first meal of the deployment.
+U.S. Airmen from the 116th Air Control Wing (ACW) Services Flight, Georgia Air National Guard (ANG), along with other ANG Services Units from across the nation, serve breakfast to joint-forces personnel supporting the 58th Presidential Inauguration, Washington, D.C., January 19, 2017.
+A team of 10 Airmen from the 116th ACW deployed with their Disaster Relief Mobile Kitchen Trailer, or DRMKT.
+Working from FedEx Field, home to the Washington Redskins, the team worked along side services teams from other ANG units across the nation preparing and serving meals to about 3,500 joint-force members per day deployed to the National Capital Region.
 In all, about 7,500 National Guard Soldiers and Airmen, from 44 states, three territories and the District of Columbia, served with the specially created Joint Task Force – District of Columbia.
 As a whole, National Guard Soldiers and Airmen augmented the U.S. Secret Service, U.S. Capitol Police and D.C.
 Metropolitan Police forces on a range of support including traffic control, crowd management, logistics and communication.
-(U.S. Air National Guard video by Senior Master Sgt.
+(U.S. Air National Guard photo by Senior Master Sgt.
 Roger Parsons)

 |Date Taken: